potcod/SportStake/README.md

 Prerequisites:

-Have Flutter SDK installed
+Have Flutter SDK installed,
-Install and setup Android Studio
+Install and setup Android Studio,
-Have git to clone the repo
+Have git to clone the repo,

 Starting the Project: